All states

 How telehealth prescribing works in Georgia

-Georgia has stricter telehealth prescribing rules than several neighboring states.
-Under Georgia Composite Medical Board Rule 360-3-.07, a provider generally must conduct a real-time examination — typically via synchronous video — to establish the provider-patient relationship before issuing a new prescription.
-Asynchronous-only review of an intake form is not, on its own, sufficient.
-Every Pallas provider who treats Georgia patients holds an active Georgia medical license and will schedule a short live video encounter as part of intake.
+Georgia requires any provider prescribing to a Georgia resident to hold an active Georgia medical license.
+Under Georgia Composite Medical Board telehealth guidance, a licensed provider may establish the provider-patient relationship and prescribe non-controlled medications like GLP-1s through telehealth, including synchronous video and, in appropriate cases, asynchronous review, provided the standard of care is met.
+Every Pallas provider who treats Georgia patients holds an active Georgia medical license; depending on your history, a provider may follow up by message, video, or request additional labs before prescribing.
 GLP-1s are not controlled substances, so Georgia's separate controlled-substance telemedicine rules don't add friction here, but our providers still document a complete history, screen for contraindications like personal or family history of medullary thyroid carcinoma, and arrange follow-up visits to monitor response, titrate dose, and manage side effects.

 Insurance